LTurns/quiz-responsive-design/README.md

-# Tech Interview
+# Tech Quiz

 1.

-Please refer <a href=http://lizzie-mockup-tech.s3-website.us-east-2.amazonaws.com/">here</a> for my mock-up.
-I was able to screenshot the images and add them, which didn't take too much time.
-If this had taken longer, I would have simplified the mock and added an "image" box instead. :)
+Please refer <a href="http://lizzie-mockup-tech.s3-website.us-east-2.amazonaws.com">here </a> for my mock-up.
+I was able to add the images via screenshot very easily.
+If that was not the case, I would have added a div labelled "image" inside. :)

 To see code, please visit CSS and HTML files in repo.